-Indicator Description Additional boundary Unit Absolute SO x emissions (steel) ArcelorMittal's $SO_x$ emissions (steel) include all emissions of ducted $SO_x$ (i.e. from stacks and chimneys). $SO_x$ or sulfur oxide refers to many types of sulfur and oxygen containing compounds such as, $SO_2$ , $SO_3$ , etc. Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.
-Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
+Indicator Description Additional boundary Unit Absolute SO x emissions (steel) ArcelorMittal's SO_x emissions (steel) include all emissions of ducted SO_x (i.e. from stacks and chimneys).
+SO_x or sulfur oxide refers to many types of sulfur and oxygen containing compounds such as, SO_2 , SO_3 , etc. Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.
+Major steel plants Mining operations External transportation Tonnes Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
 Data is submitted by local site management to the Group Environment department.
-Major steel plants Mining operations External transportation kg per tonne of crude steel produced Independently assured by DNV Absolute SO x emissions (mining) SO x or sulphur oxide refers to many types of sulfur and oxygen containing compounds such as, SO 2 , SO 3 , etc. ArcelorMittal's SO x emissions (mining) include all ducted emissions (i.e. from stacks and chimneys).
+SO x intensity (steel) SO{x} intensity is calculated by dividing absolute SO{x} emissions (steel) by total steel production.
+Major steel plants Mining operations External transportation Diffuse emissions kg per tonne of crude steel produced Independently assured by DNV Absolute SO x emissions (mining) SO_x or sulphur oxide refers to many types of sulfur and oxygen containing compounds such as, SO_2 , SO_3 , etc. ArcelorMittal's SO_x emissions (mining) include all ducted emissions (i.e. from stacks and chimneys).
 Data is collected from ArcelorMittal mine sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.
 Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
 Data is submitted by local site management to the Group Environment department.
 Mining operations Major steel plants Tonnes

-Indicator Description Additional boundary Unit Absolute NO x emissions (steel) ArcelorMittal's $NO_x$ emissions (steel) include all ducted emissions (i.e. from stacks and chimneys). $NO_x$ is a generic term for mononitrogen oxides NO and $NO_2$ (nitric oxide and nitrogen dioxide).
+Indicator Description Additional boundary Unit Absolute NO x emissions (steel) ArcelorMittal's NO_x emissions (steel) include all ducted emissions (i.e. from stacks and chimneys).
+NO_x is a generic term for mononitrogen oxides NO (nitric oxide) and NO_2 (nitrogen dioxide).
 Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.
 Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
-Data is submitted by local site management to the Group Major steel plants Mining operations External transportation kg per tonne of crude steel produced Independently assured by DNV Absolute NO x emissions (mining) Environment department. $NO_x \text{ is a generic term for mono-nitrogen oxides NO and NO}2 \\ \text{(nitric oxide and nitrogen dioxide).
-ArcelorMittal's NO}x \text{ emissions} \\ \text{(mining) include all ducted emissions (i.e. from stacks and chimneys).} \\ Data is collected from ArcelorMittal mine sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.} \\ Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.} \\$ Mining operations Major steel plants Tonnes of water intake: Major steel Mining ope per tonne of crude Mining ope · etwork.
-Data is collected by means of a standard on on emission as yearly the whole site.
-Some sites ter without measurement, but available and when wn, water intake flow if plus a standard amount gement to the petwork.
-Data is collected by means of a standard on on emission as yearly the whole site.
-Some sites ter without measurement, but available and when wn, water intake flow if plus a standard amount egrated/EAF).
+Data is submitted by local site management to the Group Environment department.
+Major steel plants Mining operations External transportation kg per tonne of crude steel produced Independently assured by DNV NO x intensity (steel) NO{x} intensity is calculated by dividing absolute NO{x} emissions (steel) by total steel production.
+Major steel plants Mining operations External transportation Diffuse emissions kg per tonne of crude steel produced Independently assured by DNV Absolute NO x emissions (mining) NO_x is a generic term for mono-nitrogen oxides NO and NO_2 (nitric oxide and nitrogen dioxide).
+ArcelorMittal's NO_x emissions (mining) include all ducted emissions (i.e. from stacks and chimneys).
+Data is collected from ArcelorMittal mine sites by means of a standard template, which requests information on emission as yearly flow process by process and cover the whole site.
+Where local site data is not available, estimates are made based on the production to emissions ratio of the prior year, and applying this to the current year production data.
+Mining operations Major steel plants Tonnes

-Section 2 - Reporting methodology by indicator Outcome 5: Trusted user of air, land and water
+Outcome 5: Trusted user of air, land and water